biki08089/Future-Of-AI/README.md

 - **Admin Page**:
   - **Creation and publication of posts**: Admin users can create their own posts and publish them to the public.
+  - **Deletion of posts:The Admin is also able to delete the posts if neeeded.
   - **Visibility to regular users**: Posts created by admin users are visible to all regular users visiting the website.

 - **Dashboard for Regular Users**: